statamic/seo-pro/DOCUMENTATION.md

 SEO settings will cascade down from the global defaults, to the collection level, and finally to the page/entry level.

+Empty meta tags will not be rendered, which allows you to optionally set your own tags with other means if you so choose.

 ### Defaults

 Head to `Tools > SEO Pro > Site Defaults` and configure your default settings.
 The defaults will be used if you haven't set anything more specific at the collection or entry level.